 5Adjust your CapEx budget based on the economy.
 National and global economic trends may affect your CapEx budget.
 Since it’s difficult (if not impossible) to predict the state of the economy 5 to 10 years down the road, adjustments are necessary in the event of a downturn.XTrustworthy SourceFinancial Industry Regulatory AgencyNon-governmental organization responsible for regulating brokerage firms and exchange marketsGo to sourceFor example, if the economy is currently booming and your sector is doing well, you might optimistically plan to invest more of the company’s income on capital expenses.
 However, if a recession is looming 2 years later, you’d want to go back and adjust your CapEx budget accordingly so you could keep your business ahead of the curve.Method 2Method 2 of 2:Calculating Net Capital Expenditures

 1Find the value for depreciation on the income statement.
-Your business’s most current income statement has a with a value for depreciation and amortization of capital assets.
+Your business’s most current income statement has a line with a value for depreciation and amortization of capital assets.
 Use this value to infer net capital expenditures indirectly.XMake sure you have full financial reports for the same period, since you’ll need entries from other reports to calculate net capital expenditures.

 2Check the balance sheet for PP&E. Look in the assets section of your company’s balance sheet for a line that provides the value of your company’s property, plant, and equipment (often abbreviated PP&E).
 You’ll see the value for the current accounting period in the second column.
 The first column gives you the value for the previous period.XThe value of assets decreases over time through depreciation, so don’t be surprised if the amount for the current period is lower than the value for the previous period.